crytic/building-secure-contracts/program-analysis/echidna/common-testing-approaches.md

 }
 ```

-If we used "mock" contracts for tokens (e.g. MockERC20)  could be an issue, because Echidna could call functions that are public but are only supposed to be used during the initialization such as mint.
+If we used "mock" contracts for tokens (e.g. MockERC20)  could be an issue, because Echidna could call functions that are public but are only supposed to be used during the initialization such as `mint`.
 This can be easily solved using a blacklist of functions to ignore:

 ```yaml
 filterBlacklist: true